ishan1701/learning_project/learning_oops/learning_design_patterns/README_SOLID.md

 **Dependency Injection is one of the most common ways to implement the Dependency Inversion Principle.**

 ## Are design patterns are based on SOLID principles?

+1. Yes, many design patterns are based on the SOLID principles or align well with them!
+While SOLID is a set of object-oriented design principles, design patterns are proven solutions to common design problems.
+In fact, a lot of design patterns are formulated to help achieve the goals of the SOLID principles, which aim to make software more modular, maintainable, flexible, and extensible.

+2. Yes, design patterns are often based on or aligned with the SOLID principles.
+SOLID principles provide the foundational guidelines for designing clean, maintainable, and scalable object-oriented systems, while design patterns are proven solutions to common problems that arise when applying these principles in real-world scenarios.

+## Relationship Between SOLID Principles and Design Patterns

+1. Single Responsibility Principle (SRP)
+SRP: Each class should have one responsibility (or reason to change).
+Design Pattern Example: **Strategy Pattern.**
+ The Strategy Pattern allows you to separate different behaviors (strategies) into separate classes, each with a single responsibility.
+This way, a class doesn't have to handle multiple behaviors.
+ Example: Instead of having one class manage different sorting algorithms, each algorithm can be in its own class, and the main class can just choose which strategy (algorithm) to use.
+2. Open/Closed Principle (OCP)
+OCP: Classes should be open for extension but closed for modification.
+Design Pattern Example: Decorator Pattern.
+The Decorator Pattern allows you to add new behavior to objects without changing their code.
+This follows OCP because you're extending the functionality without modifying the original class.
+Example: If you have a class that handles basic payment, you can add functionality like discounts or taxes using decorators without modifying the original payment class.
+3. Liskov Substitution Principle (LSP)
+LSP: Subtypes should be replaceable for their base types without affecting correctness.
+Design Pattern Example: Factory Pattern.
+The Factory Pattern creates objects without specifying the exact class of the object that will be created.
+The key idea is that all objects returned from the factory are interchangeable and can be used as the same base type.
+Example: A factory might create either a Car or a Truck object.
+Both can be treated as Vehicle objects because they follow the same interface, ensuring Liskov Substitution.
+4. Interface Segregation Principle (ISP)
+ISP: Clients should not be forced to depend on interfaces they do not use.
+Design Pattern Example: Adapter Pattern.
+The Adapter Pattern helps in making a class conform to an interface that clients expect, without forcing them to use unnecessary methods.
+Example: If a class has a large interface with many methods, you can use an adapter to create smaller, more specialized interfaces for clients to interact with, ensuring they only use what they need.
+5. Dependency Inversion Principle (DIP)
+DIP: High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Design Pattern Example: Dependency Injection.
+Dependency Injection is a pattern where you inject the dependencies into a class instead of letting the class create them.
+This promotes DIP because the high-level class depends on an abstraction (interface), not on low-level details.
+Example: Instead of creating a Database instance directly in your Service class, you inject a Database dependency, allowing you to easily swap it out with a different database implementation without modifying the Service class.
+Summary of the Relationship
+SOLID principles are guidelines for creating flexible and maintainable object-oriented code.
+Design Patterns are solutions to common design problems that help implement these guidelines in practice.
+Many design patterns are specifically created to help apply SOLID principles.
+They solve common issues like loose coupling, extensibility, and separation of concerns while adhering to SOLID principles.
+So, when you use design patterns, you’re often implementing SOLID principles to create better software!